 With respect to the Series 2021 Contract Revenue Bonds, beginning with the first year in which Contract Revenues are received, the District shall transfer to the Trustee the Contract Revenues for deposit into the Pledged Revenue Fund.
 From amounts deposited to the Pledged Revenue Fund, the District shall transfer or cause to be transferred Pledged Revenues with the Trustee as follows: (i) first, to the Bond Pledged Revenue Account of the Pledged Revenue Fund in an amount sufficient to pay debt service, including Sinking Fund Installments, on the Bonds next coming due, (ii) second, to the Reserve Fund in an amount to cause the amount in the Reserve Fund to equal the Reserve Fund Requirement, and (iii) third, to pay other costs permitted or authorized by the Act and the PID Act.
-The Trustee shall deposit Contract Revenues derived from Prepayments, and identified as such by the Administrator, to the Pledged Revenue Fund and as soon as practicable after such deposit Shall transfer such Contract Revenues to the Redemption Fund.
-The Trustee shall deposit Contract Revenues derived from Foreclosure Proceeds, and identified as such by the Administrator, to the Pledged Revenue Fund and as soon as practicable after such deposit shall transfer such Contract Revenues first to the Reserve Fund to restore any transfers from the Reserve Fund made with respect to the Assessed Parcel or Assessed Parcels to which the Foreclosure Proceeds relate, and second to the Redemption Fund.
+The Trustee shall deposit Contract Revenues derived from Prepayments, and identified as such by the Administrator, to the Pledged Revenue Fund and as soon as practicable after such deposit Contract Revenues derived from Foreclosure Proceeds, and identified as such by the Administrator, to the Pledged Revenue Fund and as soon as practicable after such deposit Contract Revenues from Foreclosure Proceeds, and identified as such by the Administrator, to the Pledged Revenue Fund and as soon as practicable after such deposit Contract Revenues from Foreclosure Proceeds, and identified as such by the Administrator, to the Pledged Revenue Fund and as soon as practicable after such deposit Shall transfer such Contract Revenues Fund and as soon as practicable after such deposit Shall transfer such Contract Revenues for the Reserve Fund and as soon as practicable after such deposit Shall transfer such Contract Revenue Fund and as soon as practicable after such deposit shall transfer such Contract Revenue Fund and as soon as practicable after such deposit shall transfer such Contract Revenue Fund and as soon as practicable after such deposit shall transfer such Contract Revenue Fund and as soon as practicable after such deposit shall transfer such Con to restore any transfers from the Reserve Fund made with respect to the Assessed Parcel or Assessed Parcels to which the Foreclosure Proceeds relate, and second to the Redemption Fund.
 After satisfaction of the requirement to provide for the payment of the principal and interest on the Bonds and to fund any deficiency that may exist in the Reserve Fund, the Trustee, at the direction of the District and the City, may apply any Pledged Revenues remaining for any lawful purpose for which Pledged Revenues may be used under the Act and the PID Act.